Map links

 How to use it

-- 1Use spreadsheet filters to shortlist the right row.
+- 1Filter the ready-made database to shortlist the right entry.

-- 2Open the Naver or Kakao link beside the row when making the actual route decision.
+- 2Open the Naver or Google link beside the row when making the actual route decision.

 - 3Keep fallback rows for bad weather, long lines, and late-night transit.

-- 4Share the workbook so the group is choosing from the same place list.
+- 4Share the spreadsheet so the group is choosing from the same place list.

 Compared with other planning tools